getcft/aws-serverless-cf-template/README.md

 Copyright (c) 2018 Phil Chen All rights reserved.
 This work is licensed under the terms of the MIT license.

-Serverless AWS CloudFormation template leveraging Lambda and API Gateway
+AWS CloudFormation template creating a Serverless application using AWS Lambda and API Gateway

 ## Description